Online booking now available. You can still call us at (248) 825-3764 to book appointments

 What is diabetes?

-Diabetes mellitus refers to several diseases that affect the way the body processes blood glucose (sugar).
+Diabetes mellitus (DM) refers to several diseases that affect the way the body processes blood glucose (sugar).
 Blood sugar helps fuel the cells in your brain and provides energy for your muscles and soft tissues.
 But when your blood sugar levels are consistently high for an extended period, it increases your risk of serious health problems.

 Diabetes doesn’t always present obvious symptoms.
 Therefore, it’s important to participate in routine checkups and preventive screenings.
 If you’re concerned about your risk of diabetes or need proper management, contact the team at Ally Endocrinology today.